codykeppen-droid/Cody.Keppen-Cybersecurity_Portfolio/File permissions in Linux.md

 During this project to audit the permission of the folders for ```researcher2```, it was discovered that the other permission group had write access for ```project_k.txt```, which was removed.

-The hidden file .project\_x.txt was also found to have writer access at the user and group level.
+The hidden file `.project_x.txt` was also found to have writer access at the user and group level.
 Both of these access have been removed.

-The drafts folder for researcher2 was found to have the execute permission allowed for the research\_team, group level.
+The drafts folder for researcher2 was found to have the execute permission allowed for the `research_team`, group level.
 Only researcher2 should have this access, so this was removed.